 World History is a year-long, two-credit course required for all tenth grade students.
 The student will study in depth the societies, themes and issues that mark the interaction of the world and will focus on the diversity of the human experience.
 This course covers the ideas and institutions that have shaped our modern world.
-Students briefly review early world civilizations prior to the year 1600.
-Then students focus in depth on the world's history in both hemispheres from the year 1600 to the present.
-Units of study will focus on interactive lessons dealing with Africa, Europe, Asia, and the Middle East and their interconnectedness.
+Students focus in depth on the world's history in both hemispheres from the Industrial Revolution to the present.
+Units of study will focus on interactive lessons dealing with Africa, Europe, Asia, the Middle East, and the Americas and their interconnectedness.